NHS Scotland: Workforce

-Approximately 160,000 staff work across 14 regional NHS Boards, seven Special NHS Boards and one public health body, More than 12,000 of these healthcare staff are engaged under independent contractor arrangements.
+Approximately 160,000 staff work across 14 regional NHS Boards, six Special NHS Boards and one public health body, More than 12,000 of these healthcare staff are engaged under independent contractor arrangements.
 Descriptions of staff numbers can be expressed as headcount and by Whole-Time Equivalent (WTE) which is an estimate that helps to take account of full and part-time work patterns.